NWU-UNI/CMPG-323-Project-4-31655815/README.md

 ### Create a reference list document that contains all sites visited and used to complete the project

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally
+IT is Hosted on Azure at https://devicemanagementwebapp-31655815.azurewebsites.net/